0xKMG/brt-smart-contract/README.md

 ## Overview

-`BeRightThereV1` is a smart contract designed for event organizers to manage participants, invite users, enforce penalties for late arrivals, and handle user deposits.
-The contract is upgradeable using OpenZeppelin's upgradeable contract library.
-This version does not use Chainlink and is deployed on the Scroll testnet.
+`BeRightThereV1` is a smart contract solution designed to promote punctuality through behavioral economics and gamification.
+This project aims to address the common issue of lateness in social gatherings by turning punctuality into a playful bet, incentivizing users to arrive on time through friendly wagers.
+Built on the Scroll testnet, this version leverages simple smart contract logic to manage event creation, participant tracking, and bet distribution without the use of Chainlink oracles.

 ## Installation